-Students will be Academically withdrawn from the institution if they:
+Students will be Administratively withdrawn from the institute if they:

-- 1. Fail to maintain satisfactory Pace. - 2.
-Fail to maintain the minimum required GPA while on Academic Warning. - 3.
+- Fail to maintain satisfactory PACE, while on Academic Warning. - Fail to maintain the minimum required GPA while on Academic Warning. - 3.
 Fail to pass a class on the 4th attempt. - 4.
-Fail to complete their program within 1.5 times the credit hours required to complete the program. - 5.
-Violate the attendance policy. - 6.
-Violate the Code of Student Conduct and DigiPen's policies.

-7. Fail to maintain matriculated status by not registering for any courses in either the Fall or Spring semesters.
+Fail to complete their program within 1.5 times the credit hours required to complete the program. - Violate the Code of Student Conduct and DigiPen's policies. - 6.
+Fail to maintain matriculated status by not registering for any courses in either the Fall or Spring semesters - 7.
+Are not able to begin the withdrawal process or otherwise notify DigiPen of the intent to withdraw due to illness, accident, grievous personal loss, or other circumstances beyond the student's control then an administrative withdrawal is processed.